NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 For our analysis, we collected in total 548,629 ${\color{violet} 548,629 \space German \space news \space headlines}$ over a ``10-year time frame`` (01.01.2013 to 30.04.2023) from ``8 different news outlets`` and ``8 different categories``:
 ![CountHeadlines.JPG](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Data/CountHeadlines.JPG)

+We used [MediaCloud.org](https://search.mediacloud.org/search?) to collect the headlines for the outlets **bild.de** and **Spiegel**.
+Due to the fact that Mediacloud API has an API request/rate limit, we downloaded the headlines as csv file manually from their webside.
+Headlines for the other **outlets** are not available on MediaCloud and therefore we scraped them directly from the outlets archive websides using [WebScraper.io]().